Jabulani-N/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 if you do s += 2, you get everything in array s from position 2 up
 - s -= 2 is position 2 down
 - s == 2 is position 2 only

+you can also do &array[index], wguch will send address of position index.
+- this'll cause it to read everything following s[index] to terminating null